patrickbgates/PyunSoft.AdoExtensions/README.md

 ## Installation

-Use the Nuget package manager to install PyunSoft.AdoExtensions.
+Use the Nuget package manager (or your preferred package management tool) to install PyunSoft.AdoExtensions.

 ```
-dotnet add package PyunSoft.AdoExtensions
+PM> Install-Package PyunSoft.AdoExtensions
 ```

 ## Usage